-161-3.1.16 M-1 Light Manufacturing
+161-3.1.16 LI-1 Light Industrial

-The Light Manufacturing District is designed to primarily accommodate wholesale activities, warehouses and industrial operations conducted wholly within a building and whose external, physical effects are restricted to the area of the District and in no manner affect, in a detrimental way, any of the surrounding districts.
+The Light Industrial district is designed to support economic development and the growth of local tax base by primarily accommodating wholesale activities, warehouses and industrial operations conducted wholly within a building and whose external, physical effects are restricted to the area of the district and in no manner affect, in a detrimental way, any of the surrounding districts.
+Buildings should be high-quality and constructed of durable materials, and outdoor storage should be well-screened and enclosed.
+Use or production of hazardous material, waste, or by products is not permitted.